cknowles-moz/vsphere-tools/README.md

   - list - list the current snapshots of all VMs listed - snapname is not required
   - create - create a snapshot named with the provided snapname on each of the VMs in question - quiesces the system if possible.
   - delete - delete the snapshot named with the provided snapname on each of the VMs named - if any don't have that snapshot, an exception will be raised, and things will stop.
-  - revert - revert the VMs listed to the snapname snapthot.
+  - revert - revert the VMs listed to the snapname snapshot.

 ### canarytest.py